DiffusionMRITool/dmritool/Documentation/Sphinx/tutorial_dwisimulation.rst

 The ground truth of EAP profile field with radius :math:`15 \mu m` is in ``eapTrue_r0.015.nii.gz``, and the ground truth ODF file is ``odfTrue.nii.gz``.
-The you can visualize the ground truth of EAP profiles and ODFs via ``vtkviewer`` or via Paraview_.
+The you can visualize the ground truth of EAP profiles and ODFs via :doc:`vtkviewer <commands/vtkviewer>`, :doc:`VTKPolyData.py <commands/VTKPolyData.py>` or via Paraview_.

 .. code-block:: shell